eykamp/deq_tools/README.md

-deq_tools is a limited functionality library of tools for accessing Oregon DEQ Air Quality data with a Python script.
+deq_tools is a limited functionality Python library for accessing Oregon DEQ Air Quality data with a Python script.

 Usage:
 ```python